 Define the desired cache configuration.
 There are several cache options to choose from.
-The various types of caches are explained here:
+The various

 No Cache

-This configuration is not recommended.
-Without a cache is required to generate complete transforms for each request.
-A well-tuned cache can significantly increase performance.
+is required to generate complete transforms for each request.
+A well-tuned cache can significantly

-cache=org.xenei.util.cache.NoCache
+- cache=org.xenei.util.cache.NoCache

-Defines a cache that does nothing.
+- Defines a cache that does nothing.
 It always accepts entries and never has anything cached.

 Back to top